juliesymons/juliesymons.github.io/userGPUOperators/index.md

         }
       }

-The “`if (isBigTensor…)`” code runs in Scala, not on the GPU, so it does not count as an *executable* statement on the GPU.
-The square operator above will generate one of two very different GPU kernels, depending on the size of the tensors in the input field.
+The `if (isBigTensor…)` code runs in Scala, not on the GPU, so it does not count as an *executable* statement on the GPU.
+The `square` operator above will generate one of two very different GPU kernels, depending on the size of the tensors in the input field.
 This tactic allows you to create general-purpose GPUOperators that work for all tensor sizes.